krisleech/vimfiles/README.md

 This installs Vim to `/usr/local/bin,` check this is in your `$PATH` before `/usr/bin` which may contain an older system version of Vim.

+If you get an error `no terminal library found` install `libncurses5-dev`.

 ### Install these vimfiles

 Note: You will already have a `~/.vim` folder, either delete or move it.